kanewilliamsbusiness07-debug/PWP1/TROUBLESHOOTING_AUTH.md

 The database hasn't been seeded.
 You need to run the seed script:

 1. **Option A: Run seed during build** (already configured in `amplify.yml`)
-   - The build should automatically run `npx prisma db seed`
+   - The build may automatically run a seed step.
+Verify build logs for the seed output
-   - Check build logs to verify it ran successfully
+   - For DynamoDB/S3 deployment, the recommended seed is `npm run seed:dynamodb`

 2. **Option B: Run seed manually**
-   - Connect to your database using the DATABASE_URL
+   - Ensure your AWS env vars are set and DynamoDB tables exist (deploy templates in `infrastructure/` if needed)
-   - Run: `npx prisma db seed`
+   - Run: `npm run seed:dynamodb`
-   - Or use Prisma Studio: `npx prisma studio`

-3. **Option C: Create user via SQL**
+3. **Option C: Create user via DynamoDB**
    ```sql
    -- Connect to your PostgreSQL database and run:
    INSERT INTO "User" (id, email, "passwordHash", name, role, "isMasterAdmin", "isActive", "createdAt", "updatedAt")